ayoayco/simple-tts/README.md

 ## Requirements

-**Simple TTS** is in early development, and not packaged or distributed yet for any particular operating system.
-Please read on to see the tested environment under which I am developing & using it:
+**Simple TTS** is in early development and not packaged or distributed yet for any particular operating system.
+Please read on to see the tested environment under which I am developing & using it.

 1. **Debian or Ubuntu** - This is currently only tested working on Debian or Ubuntu-based distros.
 1. **espeak-ng and vlc** - The following are required packages aside from the python dependencies. `espeak-ng` is used under the hood as a fallback engine for English languages, and `libvlc` is used as the default audio player for the generated audio.
-1. **Up to 55GB of storage** - Because it is not yet packaged or compiled, the python dependencies and huggingface models are downloaded separately into your machine (within the python environment) and requires storage space.
+1. **Up to 55GB of storage** - Because it is not yet packaged or compiled, the python dependencies and huggingface models are downloaded separately during the setup process into your machine.
 1. **Updated drivers for accelerators** - GPU accelerators make the program run faster, but you need to have updated drivers for your device that `PyTorch` requires.
 However, it will still run fine on CPUs, just slower (up to 2x longer or more).

 ## Setup